dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-saml-2.0.md

 ## Google integration

-_Use this section if you are configuring Google as your identity provider_.
+Use this section if you are configuring Google as your identity provider.

 ### Configure the Google application